Ricette di Sicilia

 - 6

-Heat sunflower oil in a deep pan and shallow-fry the crostini until beautifully golden.
+Heat the sunflower oil in a deep pan and fry the crostini until they turn a lovely golden brown.

 - 7